Galapagos Islands (Ecuador) Liveaboards

-If you check dive site maps and the itineraries of the Galápagos liveaboards, you will see that they are often similar because the most fascinating places are included into the routes of almost every boat, with some variations depending on the season.
-So when planning your Galápagos safari, we advise that you don’t focus so much on the available routes, and focus more on the season you prefer and the liveaboard on which you want to sail.
+If you check dive site maps and the itineraries of the Galápagos liveaboards, you will see that they are often similar because the most fascinating places are included in the routes of almost every boat, with some variations depending on the season.
+So when planning your Galapagos diving cruise, we advise that you don’t focus so much on the available routes, and focus more on the season you prefer and the liveaboard on which you want to sail.

 Galápagos Liveaboard Trips

 There is no better way to see all the beauty of the Galápagos Islands than going on a diving safari.
 There is a range of Galapagos Liveaboards that offer diving and accommodation of a different budget.
 The list includes Tiburon Explorer, Galapagos Aqua, Galapagos Sky, Galapagos Aggressor III, Galapagos Master, etc.

 The tours here have a standard length of either 7 nights (8 days) or 10 nights (11 days), and shorter tours are more popular.
 During liveaboard tours on the Galápagos Islands you will be able to make 19 to 26 dives if you choose a 7-night tour, and approximately 30 dives with the extended trips.

 How to choose an itinerary and when to go